javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 1. As an operator: `typeof x`.
 2. Function style: `typeof(x)`.

-In other words, it works both with the brackets or without them.
+In other words, it works both with parentheses or without them.
 The result is the same.

 The call to `typeof x` returns a string with the type name: